ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 #### Clone the example project

 Clone the [artifacts of the example](https://github.com/ballerina-guides/healthcare-samples/tree/main/working_with_health_tool/template_gen) and extract them to a preferred location.

+The cloned directory includes the [`/ig_uscore/definitions`](https://github.com/ballerina-guides/healthcare-samples/tree/main/working_with_health_tool/package_gen/ig_carinbb/definitions) directory, which includes the definition files of the FHIR specification.

 #### Generate the template